Joining + Eligibility

 While all the Service branches need physicians, keep in mind that Navy physicians serve the Marine Corps as well as the Navy, and members of the Coast Guard rely on the Public Health Service instead of the Military.
 There are also some differences in the career paths available for different active-duty Services and different Reserve and Guard components.

-Select the category below that best fits you — we‘ll show you the opportunities the Military has to offer.
+Select the category that best fits you and see the opportunities the Military has to offer.

 The Military offers several funding programs to cover the costs of medical school in exchange for a service commitment.
 If you elect to join the Military through one of these programs, not only will you receive funding for education, but you will also gain unique training experiences that will set you apart from your peers.